peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 taken into account when implementing shortwave intermittency in a 3D model:

 1. **Solar declination.** Solar declination varies during the intermittency period.
-In our case, the model does no provide the scheme with solar declination for the subsequent time steps, nor a straightforward way of calculating it[^3].
+In our case, the model does not provide the scheme with solar declination for the subsequent time steps, nor a straightforward way of calculating it[^3].
    In order to